 When it is very hot out, it is a good idea to clean out the coop and use only a thin layer of bedding, as this will trap heat inside the coop and decomposing bedding and manure will actually create heat.
 So, if you use the deep litter method, summer is a good time to clean out the coop so it is cool and you have enough time to build it back up again for winter.
 This will also help stop worms and other organisms from reproducing, as hot, dry temperatures are perfect for them.

 Keep an eye on the temperature inside the nestboxes.
 These can reach very high temperatures.
 If it gets too hot, you should block off the nest boxes, especially if you have trapnests.
-You can make makeshift nestboxes out of a box filled with bedding or a basket and place them in a location with more airflow.
+This is especially important if you have a persistently broody hen, as oftentimes they will sit in the sweltering nestboxes without moving to a cooler spot.
+This is dangerous as they can rapidly overheat and become dehydrated from not getting up.
+Instead, you can make makeshift nestboxes out of a box filled with bedding or a basket and place them in a location with more airflow.